loading...

 The Entries for Equity program is for community groups in Chicago and surrounding areas that:

-- Offer programming that involves sports, running, fitness, and/or health and wellness.
+• Offer programming that supports running, movement, fitness, and healthy lifestyles.

 How many Chicago area community groups will be selected to receive entries through the Entries for Equity program?